CyberArk Software (NASDAQ:CYBR) Issues FY24 Earnings Guidance

-CyberArk Software (NASDAQ:CYBR – Get Free Report) updated its FY24 earnings guidance on Thursday.
+CyberArk Software (NASDAQ:CYBR – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.88-2.07 for the period, compared to the consensus estimate of $1.76.
 The company issued revenue guidance of $928-938 million, compared to the consensus revenue estimate of $927.27 million.
 CyberArk Software also updated its Q2 guidance to $0.34-0.44 EPS.

-CyberArk Software (NASDAQ:CYBR – Get Free Report) last announced its quarterly earnings data on Thursday, February 8th.
-The technology company reported $0.19 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.34) by $0.53.
-The company had revenue of $223.10 million for the quarter, compared to analysts’ expectations of $209.65 million.
-CyberArk Software had a negative return on equity of 2.59% and a negative net margin of 3.20%.
+CyberArk Software (NASDAQ:CYBR – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
+The technology company reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.34) by $0.53.
+CyberArk Software had a negative net margin of 3.20% and a negative return on equity of 2.59%.
+The business had revenue of $223.10 million during the quarter, compared to analysts’ expectations of $209.65 million.
 On average, research analysts expect that CyberArk Software will post -1.46 EPS for the current year.

 CyberArk Software Ltd., together with its subsidiaries, develops, markets, and sells software-based identity security solutions and services in the United States, Europe, the Middle East, Africa, and internationally.
 Its solutions include Privileged Access Manager, which offers risk-based credential security and session; Vendor Privileged Access Manager combines Privileged Access Manager and Remote Access to provide secure access to third-party vendors; Dynamic Privileged Access, a SaaS solution that provides just-in-time access to Linux Virtual Machines; Endpoint Privilege Manager, a SaaS solution that secures privileges on the endpoint; and Secure Desktop, a solution that protects access to endpoints.